-- The parking on the subject property in favour of the Earls restaurant is protected by lease.
-Removing this parcel from the package, resulting in a reduction in the available parking, would have an adverse affect on the restaurant business. - The Respondent argues that the test for assessment is "Market Value", as specified in MRAT.
+- (20) The parking on the subject property in favour of the Tim Horton's restaurant is protected by lease.
+Removing this parcel from the package, resulting in a reduction in the available parking, would have an adverse affect on the restaurant business. - (21) The Respondent argues that the test for assessment is "Market Value", as specified in MRAT.
 However, the Act requires the assessor to apply the valuation standard in a fair and equitable manner.
-Based on the evidence presented, it is this Board"s conclusion that the standard has not been applied in the manner specified. - The site area was provided to the Board by both parties as 1,000 s.f.
-Universally, the concept of "market value" revolves around the concept of utility.
+Based on the evidence presented, it is this Board"s conclusion that the standard has not been applied in the manner specified. - (22) Universally, the concept of "market value" revolves around the concept of utility.
 The market value of undeveloped land hinges on its highest and best use.
-The subject's land area is too small to accommodate any type of meaningful development on its own merits.
-As such, assembly with adjoining land appears as the only avenue to viable development.
-The site is bounded on three sides by 10 Street, 16 Avenue, and a laneway.
-Even if the City's interest in the site is disregarded, the only potential for assembly is with the Earl's Restaurant to the west, as additional parking. - Furthermore, the fact that the subject has been set aside by the City for future roadway expansion is an equally important consideration.
+The physical circumstances of the subject are such that assembly with adjoining land appears as the only avenue to viable development.
+The site is bounded on two sides by adjoining land, and on two sides by the on-ramp to Uxbridge Drive off 16 Avenue NW.
+Even if the City's interest in the site is disregarded, the only potential for assembly is with the Tim Horton's Restaurant property. - (23) Furthermore, the fact that the subject has been set aside by the City for future roadway expansion is an equally important consideration.
 Typically, there is no open, competitive market for public use lands, simply because any form of development is precluded by the planning authorities.
 No doubt, this site has some value to nearby or adjacent business owners for additional parking.
-However, neither the terms and conditions of the existing lease, or other similar land leases was disclosed in evidence.
-Intuitively, however, no one is likely to pay \$130,000 for a 1,000 s.f. site that is destined for roadway expansion some time in the future. - For reasons of fairness, as well as the subject site's very limited utility on account of planning and physical reasons, the assessment is reduced to the \$1,000 nominal amount.
+Intuitively, however, no one is likely to pay \$25,500 for a site that is destined for roadway expansion some time in the future. - (24) For reasons of fairness, as well as the subject site's very limited utility on account of planning and physical reasons, the assessment is reduced to the \$1,000 nominal amount.

-DATED AT THE CITY OF CALGARY THIS 23 DAY OF SQ tember 2014.
+DATED AT THE CITY OF CALGARY THIS 23 DAY OF Selfember 2014.